Why isn't the most common placement of the computer mouse the best?

 Typically we position the mouse at the right (or left) of the keyboard.

-This is not the easiest place to reach, however.
+This placement is not the easiest place to reach, however.
 Having 'extra keys' to the right of the letter and number keys (for example, arrow keys, insert, page down and the number pad) do not allow users to place the mouse more directly in line with their arm and shoulder.
 Reaching your arm forward or sideways beyond an "easy reach" zone can lead to these discomfort and even injury.
-(For more on this, please see the OSH Answers document Computer Mouse: Common Problems from Use).
+Please see the OSH Answers document Computer Mouse: Common Problems from Use for more information.

 Where is the right place for a computer mouse?

 There is no right or wrong place for a mouse.
-Rather, you must properly assess your work space to ensure you can use the keyboard and mouse without causing discomfort to the body.
+Rather, you must properly assess your work space to make sure you can use the keyboard and mouse without excessive leaning or reaching which may cause discomfort to the body.

 Some computer workstations (Figure 2) do not have enough space to properly position a mouse, but a space must be made so that the workstation is safe and comfortable.
 One way to make this space is by using a mouse platform.
 Another way to make this space is by using a shorter keyboard (for example, one without a number pad).